gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 session = Session()

-# create a peson and add them to the session
+# create a person and add them to the session
 libre_lad = Person(name="L. Lad")

 # session.add(obj) will add the object to the session